neeltheninja/ComfyUI-TempFileDeleter/README.md

 ## Overview
 This node is designed to streamline your workflow in ComfyUI by efficiently cleaning up temporary files on each run.
 This node takes no input.
 You can specify "on" or "off" in the node itself, or just bypass to not use use it.
 ## WARNING
 This node can delete any files in the folder mentioned in "folder_path" in the node.
 Be aware of this and change the file path correctly before running any workflow with this node.
-I will NOT be responsible for random deleted files.
+I will NOT be responsible for wrongly deleted files because you didn't read this beforehand.
 ## Installation

 1. Change directory to custom nodes of **ComfyUI**: